What is radiation? What types of radiation are there?

 Short-wave radiation (both ↑ and ↓, direct and diffuse):

-- Pyranometer: Measures all shortwave radiation on a horizontal surface.
-There are usually two devices used, one for the global radiation and one for the albedo (reflection on the earth's surface).
+- Pyranometer: It measures all short-wave radiation on a horizontal surface.
+There are usually two devices used, one for the global radiation and one for the albedo, i.e. the ability of the surface to reflect the radiation.

 SW ↓ direct:

-- Pyrheliometer: The Pyrheliometer is installed on a Sun Tracker and always follows the position of the Sun, so it captures only the direct normal radiation (always at right angles to the Sun).
+- Pyrheliometer: it is installed on a Sun Tracker and always follows the position of the Sun, so it captures only the direct normal radiation (always at right angles to the Sun).

 SW ↓ diffuse: